rajan596/Devs-Journal/LLD.md

 - For Country, Pizza: First factory gets country specific object and the country specific object then gets concrete pizzas.
 - Encapsulated object creation
 - provides a way to create all object at one place.
 Helps avoid duplication.
+- Relies on: *Object composition* object creation is implemented in methods exposed in the factory methods.

-> The Abstract facory pattern provides an interface for creating families of related or dependent objects without specifying their concrest class
+> The Abstract facory pattern provides an interface for creating families of related or dependent objects **without specifying their concrest class**

 ```java